-- Attend mandatory workshops and on-site trainings
+- Attend mandatory program events

 - Get to know the Houston community and other fellows in the cohort

-- Spend 5-7 hours on-site per week at assigned community partner
+- Spend 5-7 hours per week on-site at assigned community partner

 - Develop and implement a research-driven and sustainable final project